utlib/VisualCollation/README.md

 docker-compose up
 ```

+TOOO: Change following: give instructions for creating Ethereal mail account.
+The following paragraph needs to be removed.

 To access emails being sent by the app (for user account activation, password reset, etc), set up Ethereal with the following credentials:

 ```